Please Select Your Location

 It’s understandable to be concerned about scratching the headset’s lenses or feeling pressure on your face, but these issues are easily avoided with a well-fitting headset and a little care during setup.
 We’ll get to that a bit later.

 Looking for a VR headset you can use while still wearing your eyeglasses?
-Consider our top picks below.
+Consider our top pick below.

 VIVE Focus Vision